-Website maintenance costs
+Web site maintenance costs

 If your website and URL are new, you had to purchase the web address (domain) through a register like GoDaddy, Easily, the list is endless, so a good idea to save any admin is to prepay for a few years in advance and try to get your web address/domain to automatically renew when it needs to…again to save any admin or hassle.
 It’s generally £10 to £20 per year.

 There is normally a grace period to reclaim your website, but if you leave it too long someone else may be able to snap it up and then you really do have a problem.
 We try to answer how much does it cost to maintain a website and why it is important to keep it maintained.